Isaac Todhunter: Selected writings

-An unfinished work, The History of the Theory of Elasticity, was edited and published posthumously in 1886 by Karl Pearson.
-A biographical work on William Whewell was published in 1876, in addition to many original papers in scientific journals.

 Todhunter wrote textbooks on algebra and trigonometry, and a revision of the translation by Robert Simson of Euclid's Elements, which, with an introduction by Thomas Little Heath, was republished by Everyman in 1933.

 Todhunter's major historical works include a history of the Probability theory from the time of Blaise Pascal to that of Pierre-Simon Laplace first published in 1865.

-Some of these are available at Isaac Todhunter's publications at Google Books.